-No officer or employee may hold himself or herself out as a representative of the Department, or as an agent acting on behalf of the Department, unless authorized to do so.
+No officer or employee may hold them self out as a representative of the Department, or as an agent acting on behalf of the Department, unless authorized to do so.

 Example.
 An employee who lives in San Francisco wants to attend a public meeting of a Commission that is considering a land use matter that will affect the employee's neighborhood.
-The employee may attend the meeting and speak during public comment, but should make clear that he is speaking in his private capacity and not as a representative of the Department.
+The employee may attend the meeting and speak during public comment, but should make clear that they speaking in their private capacity and not as a representative of the Department.